 Is a technology roadmap for digital transformation a priority for your company?
 For a lot of us, we often get caught up in our day-to-day activities and run the risk of losing sight of the longer term goals.
 (That never happens to me though.)

 In today’s hyper-competitive fresh food market, knowing where you are and where you’re going is critical to your survival.
-Technology can be a key factor in enabling competitiveness in times of increasing regulations, food safety requirements, labor challenges and margin pressures.
+Technology, particularly post-harvest technology, can be a key factor in enabling competitiveness in times of increasing regulations, food safety requirements, labor challenges and margin pressures.
 When it comes to evaluating new technologies that can help your business, it’s important – and often difficult – to sift through what’s real and what’s hyped.

 Take blockchain for example.
 At the beginning of 2018, it appeared to be the salvation of supply chains, a technology nirvana!
 By the end of last year it had fizzled into what Gartner terms the “trough of disillusionment”.
 To date, I’ve not seen anything that documents a successful implementation.
 Yet, as Dr. John Ryan points out in a recent article in Food Safety Magazine, “Given the increasing complexity of today’s logistical needs, food safety requirements, and laws, a new approach to food safety is rapidly gaining foothold.
 Based on blockchain’s shared ledger capabilities and ability of a blockchain system to support smart contract inputs, industry’s ability to establish an integrated food safety system is on the move.”